 Jesus was praying in a certain place, and when he had finished, one of his disciples said to him, “Lord, teach us to pray just as John taught his disciples.”

 Throughout his gospel, Luke portrays Jesus as a praying Messiah.
 In fact, Jesus is seen praying in Luke more than all three other Gospels combined, beginning with praying after his baptism in Luke 3:21.

 Religious groups were marked by their own prayer customs and forms.
-The Pharisees, the Essenes, the disciples of John all had their own prayers which distinguished them from other groups; the disciples, too, wanted an “identification prayer” to bind them together and express their chief beliefs.
+The Pharisees, the Essenes, and the disciples of John all had their own prayers which distinguished them from other groups; the disciples, too, wanted an “identification prayer” to bind them together and express their chief beliefs.

 He said to them, “When you pray, say: